RioAraki/leetcode2020/leetcode/LeetcodeTag.md

     put each element from nums in a list, then for each list append one of the rest element from nums, recursively do it until there is no number in the nums left, append the result to `return`

+47. Permutation II
+    **DFS**, **recursion**, **iteraive**
+    same idea as 46. permutation, use set() to avoid duplicate.
+    However, set does not accept list as key since it is not hashable because list is mutable. the idea is to change list to another immutable type and change it back when return it.
+    I choose string, but tuple should also be fine.

 Q417: 2d array, medium, unsolved
 Q829: math, medium